 NSBA’s mission is to create and foster an environment that promotes profitable and sustained export-oriented business growth for its members.
 It does this by:

 - Promoting the industry to markets in Canada, the US and around the world;

 - Managing and administering the Nova Scotia Boat Builder and Nova Scotia Marine Service Technician Apprenticeship Programs;

 - Representing the boatbuilding industry at various government levels; and

 - Providing technical and market advice to boatbuilders.

 In 2005, the NSBA signed the first-ever licensing agreement with New Zealand to adapt and deliver their boat builder training materials to apprentices registered in Canada’s Maritime provinces.
 Later, in 2013, NSBA signed a similar licensing agreement with the Quadrant Marine Institute of British Columbia, to use their training materials in the new Nova Scotia Marine Service Technician apprenticeship program.

-NSBA members design, build, and provide materials and equipment for a diverse range of semi-custom and custom boats, from 8′ to 80′ in length, for commercial and recreational use.
+NSBA members design, build, repair and service, and provide materials and equipment for a diverse range of semi-custom and custom boats, from 8′ to 80′ in length, for commercial and recreational use.
 All boats are built to Transport Canada or equivalent standards by a skilled workforce.

 The NSBA is the first point of contact for the boatbuilding industry in Canada’s Maritime provinces.